geex-arts/django-jet/docs/index.rst

 Django JET has two kinds of licenses: open-source (GPLv2) and commercial.
 Please note that using GPLv2 code in your programs make them GPL too.
-So if you don't want to comply with that we can provide you a commercial license (in this case please email at support@jet.geex-arts.com).
+So if you don't want to comply with that we can provide you a commercial license (visit Home page).
 The commercial license is designed for using Django JET in commercial products and applications without the provisions of the GPLv2.

 Resources
 =========